Hamzic12/Vigenere-Cipher/README.md

 # Vigenere Cipher

-- Console app for encrypting messages via Vigenere Cipher
+- Console app of Vigenere Cipher
+    - Encryption and Decryption